kobe-joao/ZReviewTender/README.md

 - make sure the service account have the right access

-keyFilePath: `/gcp_key.json` the key path of GCP JSON Private Key, placed it to /config/ folder (releated path with config yml file).
+keyFilePath: `/gcp_key.json` the key path of GCP JSON Private Key, placed it to /config/ folder (related path with config yml file).

 ## Default Processor
 ### FilterProcessor